What are QA and QC and why do we need them in Development?

-I want to introduce a few thoughts, Ideas and Industry Standards related to Quality Assurance (QA) and Quality Control (QA) regarding Software and Website Development.
+I want to introduce a few thoughts, Ideas and Industry Standards related to Quality Assurance (QA) and Quality Control (QC) regarding Software and Website Development.

 Mind you, most of the below, I did not know myself before researching the topic despite several years of experience in the subject.

 During my time working in IT, I noticed that both individuals and enterprises misunderstand QA and QC and interchange their meaning.
 Sometimes, neither QA nor QC was mentioned in planning, executing, and implementing Software or Websites.

 However, first, I must clarify a few “fundamental” points.

 What is the difference between QA and QC?

 — Quality Control (QC) means testing a product to uncover defects and reporting them to whom will decide to allow or deny the product release.